Public CRE markets welcome Trump win – with some exceptions

 Office REITs with a heavy New York focus did well after an initial dip in the morning.
-SL Green’s stock was up 1.3 percent for the day.
-Vornado, whose CEO Steve Roth is visited as one of Trump’s economic advisers, saw its stock rise 1.19 percent.
+SL Green Realty’s stock was up 1.3 percent for the day.
+Vornado [TRDataCustom], whose CEO Steve Roth is visited as one of Trump’s economic advisers, saw its stock rise 1.19 percent.

 “I’d say overall it’s positive for real estate just because you have someone in office who is in the industry,” said Sandler O’Neill analyst Alexendar Goldfarb, adding that a Trump victory likely means the 1031 tax exchange is no longer likely to be scrapped.